tidyverse/magrittr/README.md

 Make your code smokin' with magrittr's pipe operator.
-The pipe-forwarding mechanism provided is similar to (but not exactly like) e.g. F#'s pipe-forward operator.
+The pipe-forwarding mechanism provided is similar to (but not exactly like) e.g. F#'s pipe-forward operator or the classical unix pipe.
 It allows you to write code in a much more clean and readable way, and you will avoid making a mess in situations of multiple nested function calls.
 It is particularly useful when manipulating data frames etc.
 The package also contains a few useful aliases that make other R operators fit well into the syntax advocated by the package.

+In addition to the pipe operator, magrittr also contains a tee-like operator, `%T>%`, which can be used in pipelines to add side-effects at certain steps in the chain, for example logging.
+It is also possible to make make a pipe-operator with a fixed side-effect at *each* step in pipeline.

+Finally, there is a shortcut for anonymous functions/lambda expressions using `lambda` (or the alias `l`).
+This is designed to have a signature which is very convenient to use with `%>%`.

-To learn more, see the included vignette.
+To learn more, see the included vignette and/or see the examples below.

-NB: This branch explores two new features, a tee operator `%T>%` and the possibilty to make add a fixed side-effect to pipelines using `teed_pipe`.
-See their documentation for details.

 Installation:
 -------------